orangebikelabs/opensqueeze/README.md

 ## Building

-Use Android Studio Dolphin (2021.3.1) beta releases to build the project.
+Use Android Studio Dolphin (2021.3.1) release to build the project.
 You need to [install and configure](https://developer.android.com/about/versions/12/setup-sdk) the Android SDK first.

 ```
 # .\gradlew assembleRelease